donovanglover/nix-config/README.md

 NOTE: In the future, I may make it easier to use custom configurations (such as automatically fetching your dotfiles from a git repository).
 As it stands now, this repository is completely centric on my own personal configuration and does not aim to replicate other people's dotfiles or other configuration.
 This should be trivial to setup with a minor inconvenience to me.

+TODO: Add this somewhere:

+**Configuration is self-documenting.** It is trivial for someone to view and understand how the dotfiles work.

 ### Use Case

 TODO